Martinuschka/thread_vs_process/README.md

 # Thread_vs_Process
-small programs for benchmarking and comparing thread/process uses either processes or thready in python
+small programs for benchmarking uses either processes or threads in python for comparison